GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 **It's important to note that the jobs will be hosted in the jobs namespace.
 You should connect manually to the Spinnaker's Kubernetes cluster and create this namespace previously.**

-#### Testing
+### Testing
-Test the build by triggering the Cloud Build trigger manually.
+Test the build by triggering the Cloud Build trigger manually in Cloud Console.
 After that, check if the Spinnaker pipeline was triggered.

-The build should succeed:
+The build should succeed and we should see two green steps:

 ![Success running job](./images/13-run-job-steps.png)